 Veneers in Turkey review: “It's better than anything I've seen in London”

-Luis decided to get veneers because he was unhappy with how they looked and whitening only helped temporarily.
+Luis decided to get veneers because he was unhappy with how they looked and whitening his teeth only helped temporarily.

 He found a dental clinic in Antalya that had a lot of celebrity endorsements, which made him skeptical at first.
 But after doing his own research and asking lots of questions over email he went ahead with getting 10 upper and 10 lower veneers.
 He paid $6,600 in total for his treatment – a great saving on the $20,000 – $24,000 (£15,000 – £18,000) he was quoted back in London.